David Chalmers: Philosophy of mind

 After the publication of Chalmers's landmark paper, more than twenty papers in response were published in the Journal of Consciousness Studies.
 These papers (by Daniel Dennett, Colin McGinn, Francisco Varela, Francis Crick, and Roger Penrose, among others) were collected and published in the book Explaining Consciousness: The Hard Problem.
 John Searle critiqued Chalmers's views in The New York Review of Books.

+In the book, Chalmers rejects the claim that property dualism is a restatement of epiphenomenalism.
+Chalmers had previously collaborated on linguistics with Frank Jackson, known for endorsing epiphenomenalism regarding consciousness.
+Although Jaegwon Kim explicitly labeled qualia as epiphenomenal and Daniel Dennett accused Chalmers' property dualism of the same, Chalmers rejected this characterization stating that even ideas can be re-ingested into physical systems and affect them, and that there was no causal closure in the physical world.

 With Andy Clark, Chalmers has written "The Extended Mind", an article about the borders of the mind.

 The "fading qualia" (left) and the "dancing qualia" (right) are two thought experiments about consciousness and brain replacement.
-Chalmers argues that both are contradicted by the lack of reaction of the subject to changing perception, and are thus impossible in practice.
+Chalmers argues that both are contradicted by the lack of reaction of the subject to changing perception, thus demonstrating that perception is not explained by some physical fact external to the "hardware" of the brain.
 He concludes that the equivalent silicon brain will have the same perceptions as the biological brain.

 According to Chalmers, systems that have the same functional organization "at a fine enough grain" (that are "functionally isomorphic") will have "qualitatively identical conscious experiences".
 In 1995, he proposed the reductio ad absurdum "fading qualia" thought experiment.
 It involves progressively replacing each neuron of a brain with a functional equivalent, for example implemented on a silicon chip.
 Since each substitute neuron performs the same function as the original, the subject would not notice any change.
 But, Chalmers argues, if qualia (for example, the perceived color of objects) were to fade or disappear, the brain's holder could notice the difference, which would alter the information processing in the brain, leading to a contradiction.
 He concludes that such fading qualia are impossible in practice, and that after each neuron is replaced, the resulting functionally isomorphic robotic brain would be as conscious as the original biological one.
 In addition, Chalmers proposed a similar thought experiment, "dancing qualia", which concludes that a robotic brain that is functionally isomorphic to a biological one would not only be as conscious, but would also have the same conscious experiences (e.g., the same perception of color when seeing an object).
 In 2023, he analyzed whether large language models could be conscious, and suggested that they were probably not conscious, but could become serious candidates for consciousness within a decade.